 Congratulations to those Kentuckians who competed in the 2017 National Senior Games in Birmingham, Alabama, in June.
 Kentucky athletes brought home 32 gold, 18 silver and 23 bronze medals.
 Top eight got on the awards stand and we also had ten 4ths, eight 5ths, thirteen 6ths, eight 7ths, and eighteen 8th places.
 Great Job!!!!
 Thanks for representing.

 Kentucky athletes posted 26 golds, 16 silvers, and 7 bronze medals during the National Senior Games in Minneapolis, July 3-16, 2015.
 Jim Blackwell set an NSGA record in the Men’s 75-79 High Jump.

-The goal of the Kentucky Senior Games is to maintain or improve the physical, mental, and emotional health of all Kentuckians 50 years of age and over through a year-round program of fitness and health promotion.
+The goal of the Kentucky Senior Games is to maintain or improve the physical, mental, and emotional health of all Kentuckians 50 years of age and over through a year-round program of fitness and health promotion, as well as providing competitive opportunities for those 40-49, even though those athletes do not move on to the National Senior Games.
 This is accomplished through seasonal competitions at local, regional, and state levels.

 The Kentucky Senior Games encourages older adults to stay active and fit, revive past fitness and recreational skills or learn new ones.
 Social events, ceremonies, and the arts are also an integral part of this successful program.